Melimet/distributed-systems/README.md

 ### Logical clock

-Logical clocks are used to maintain the order of operations across the distributed file system.
-The sequence ID requested from the leader node to ensure consistency among reverse proxies.
+Logical clocks are used to maintain the order of operations inside a cluster.
+The sequence ID requested from the leader node to ensure consistency among nodes in a cluster.

 ### Synchronization

 If a node is out of sync, it will be detected when it receives a request with a sequence ID that does not match the latest sequence ID it has stored.
-After a timeout, the node will then send a synchronization request to another node to get the missing requests.
+After a timeout, the node will then send a synchronization request to the leader node to get the missing requests.
 Nodes will store `x` latest requests to be able to synchronize with other nodes.

 If the node responding does not have the missing requests, the node that sent the synchronization request will discard its entire database and request a full synchronization from a node.